Neolithic Revolution: Crops

 Selectively propagated figs, wild barley and wild oats were cultivated at the early Neolithic site of Gilgal I, where in 2006 archaeologists found caches of seeds of each in quantities too large to be accounted for even by intensive gathering, at strata datable to c.
 11,000 years ago.
 Some of the plants tried and then abandoned during the Neolithic period in the Ancient Near East, at sites like Gilgal, were later successfully domesticated in other parts of the world.

-Once early farmers perfected their agricultural techniques like irrigation (traced as far back as the 6th millennium BC in Khuzistan), their crops yielded surpluses that needed storage.
+Once early farmers perfected their agricultural techniques like irrigation (traced as far back as the 6th millennium BCE in Khuzistan), their crops yielded surpluses that needed storage.
 Most hunter-gatherers could not easily store food for long due to their migratory lifestyle, whereas those with a sedentary dwelling could store their surplus grain.
 Eventually granaries were developed that allowed villages to store their seeds longer.
 So with more food, the population expanded and communities developed specialized workers and more advanced tools.

 The process was not as linear as was once thought, but a more complicated effort, which was undertaken by different human populations in different regions in many different ways.